Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 2.
 Dedensification.
 The original graph is shown on the screenshot 1 to the left.
 The resulting graph is shown on the screenshot 2 to the right.</em>
 </p>

 The main advantage of graph summarization is that it produces a summary graph that is again graph which can be further compressed.
+One of the main challenges of graph summarization, is to create a summary graph that preserves important information present in the original graph, and from which we can restore the original graph.

 <h3 id="coarsening">Coarsening</h3>

 This technique replaces the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
 The nodes with similar properties are grouped into a clusters, called supernodes [^49].

-The main goal of the coarsening it to create a smaller representation of the original graph for the purpose of improving the efficiency and scalability of graph-based computations.
-It is very similar to the graph summarization, which is aimed, in turn, to make a graph more simpler to understand, while preserving the important information of the graph structure.
+It is very similar to the graph summarization, however, the main goal of the coarsening it to create a smaller representation of the original graph for the purpose of improving the efficiency and scalability of graph-based computations, while graph summarization techniques are aimed, in turn, to make a graph more simpler to understand, and preserve the important information of the graph structure.

-Coarsening is often used as a preprocessing step for multi-level algorithms [^50] [^51], which iteratively compress a graph into smaller, more manageable graphs in a multi-level setting.
-The multilevel algorithm is an iterative process that repeatedly applies a specific operation, such as graph partitioning or clustering, on current-level graph.
+Coarsening is often used as a preprocessing step for multi-level algorithms [^50] [^51], which iteratively compress a graph into smaller, more manageable graphs in a multi-level manner.
+The multi-level algorithm is an iterative process that repeatedly applies a specific operation, such as graph partitioning or clustering, on current-level graph.
 Graph partitioning is a computationally expensive task, especially for large graphs, so coarsening is often used as a preprocessing step to reduce the size of the graph and make it more manageable for the partitioning algorithm.
 The process typically starts by replacing the original graph $G$ with a coarse approximation $G_c$, which is then partitioned into smaller subgraphs, called partitions.
 The partition of $G_c$ then used to create a rough partition of $G$, by mapping the supernodes of $G_c$ back to the original nodes of $G$ [^52] [^53].
 In the case if partition is still big, the whole process can be applied recursively.

 ---